Smart-Shaped/chaM3Leon/chaM3Leon/batch/README.md

 To develop a batch application using the Batch Layer, follow these steps:

-### 1. Create a Class that Extends `com.smartshaped.chameleon.batch.com.smartshaped.chameleon.batch.BatchLayer`
+### 1. Create a Class that Extends `com.smartshaped.chameleon.batch.BatchLayer`
 - Ensure that the class constructor is **public**.

-### 2. Create one or more Classes that Extend `com.smartshaped.chameleon.preprocessing.Preprocessor`
+### 2. Create one or more Classes that Extend `com.smartshaped.chameleon.common.preprocessing.Preprocessor`
 - Declare this class in the YAML file along with the kafka topics configurations (batch.kafka.topics.<topic_name>.class).
 - Override the `preprocess` method to add custom preprocessing for the incoming streaming data.
 - You can define a Preprocessor for each of the declared kafka topics.

-### 3. Create a Class that Extends `com.smartshaped.chameleon.batch.com.smartshaped.chameleon.batch.BatchUpdater`
+### 3. Create a Class that Extends `com.smartshaped.chameleon.batch.BatchUpdater`
 - Ensure that the class constructor is **public**.
 - This is an optional step, create this class if you want to export some analysis/statisctics from your data.
 - Declare this class in the YAML file (batch.updater.class).
 - Override the `updateBatch` method to implement the specific logic (working on Spark Dataframe).
 - It will automatically save results on Cassandra DB.

-### 4. Create a Class that Extends `com.smartshaped.chameleon.common.com.smartshaped.chameleon.batch.utils.TableModel`
+### 4. Create a Class that Extends `com.smartshaped.chameleon.common.utils.TableModel`
 - Define the table fields as class attributes.
 - Specify the name of the primary key as a **string**.
 - Create a `typeMapping.yml` file to define the mapping between Java field types and CQL (Cassandra Query Language) types.